-The PubMed search resulted in 125 citations and their potential relevance was examined.
+The potential relevance of the PubMed search citations over the past year was examined.
 The data from key PubMed articles as well as articles from additional sources deemed as relevant to these Guidelines and/or discussed by the panel have been included in this version of the Discussion section (eg, e-publications ahead of print, meeting abstracts).

 Any recommendations for which high-level evidence is lacking are based on the panel's review of lower-level evidence and expert opinion.